-(b) Useful lives of property, plant and equipment
+(b) Useful lives of property, plant and equipment and intangible assets

-The Group determines the estimated useful lives for its property, plant and equipment based on the historical experience of the actual useful lives of property, plant and equipment of similar nature and functions.
+The Group determines the estimated useful lives for its property, plant and equipment and intangible assets based on the historical experience of the actual useful lives of property, plant and equipment and intangible assets of similar nature and functions.
 The Group will revise the depreciation charges where useful lives are different from previously estimated, or it will write off or write down technically obsolete or non-strategic assets that have been abandoned or sold.